mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.5-Release-Notes.md

 ## New Features

+* The user can define custom SQL queries which are executed during switchover, failover and rejoin.
+See [MariaDB Monitor documentation](../Monitors/MariaDB-Monitor.md) for more information.

 ### MaxCtrl: Raw REST API Calls

 MaxCtrl is now able to perform raw HTTP GET calls that return the JSON